rl-institut/super-repo/docs/development/collaboration/git.md

 ### Setup

-The hooks are configured in the `.pre-commit-config.yaml` file.<br>
+The hooks are configured in the file 📝 `.pre-commit-config.yaml`.<br>
 List of implemented hooks:

 - [Pre-commit-hooks](https://github.com/pre-commit/pre-commit-hooks) - Out-of-the-box hooks